 other than the child’s own pulmonary valve.
 Each of these procedures has its own risks

 and benefits.
 One advantage of the Ross procedure is that the valve can grow with

 the child.
 The child will not outgrow it and need a future replacement.
 Your child’s

-healthcare provider may be more likely to recommend a Ross procedure if your child
+healthcare provider may be more likely to advise a Ross procedure if your child has